williamthe5thc/vr_interview_system/docs/llm_integration_documentation.md

 ## Architecture

-The LLM Integration component is built around the `EnhancedOllamaClient` class, which handles communication with the Ollama API.
+The LLM Integration component is built around the `OllamaClient` class (located in `services.llm.Ollama_client`), which handles communication with the Ollama API.
 The system implements several optimizations:

 1. **Advanced Caching System**: Stores and reuses responses with sophisticated prioritization
 2. **Intelligent Context Management**: Preserves relevant conversation history with heuristic pruning